-Looking forward to seeing you all on the mountain for a festive day of music and community this Saturday.
+Looking forward to seeing you all on the mountain for a festive day of music and community on Saturday, September 9th.
 We wanted to answer some questions you may have and hopefully anticipate some that may not have crossed your mind.

 Happy trails up Mount Tam!

 Sound Summit is held at the Mountain Theater (aka Sidney B. Cushing Memorial Amphitheater) on the slopes of Mount Tamalpais in Marin County, above Mill Valley to the east and Stinson Beach to the west.